 “So if you could, what would you choose?”

 Angel was determined to change Dean’s bad mood.
 Dean caught on to what Angel was trying to do and answered her question with a forced smile.

 “Well, I would like to be born in America, tall, dark, handsome, speaking English…”

 “That’s exactly who you are Dean… So what’s the problem?”

 Angel was absolutely right.
 His grand-father was American.
 Dean inherited his height, longs legs, and high nose from him.
 He played sports all year around, he was tanned.
 Indeed, he was a quite attractive young man.
 The only way others could tell he was Asian was that he had dark hair and almond shape eyes.

 “I know what you mean, though…” Angel continued.

 “I quite often think about the same question: who decides the color of your skin or the place you are born?
 None of us get to choose our parents or our race or our place of birth, but for some reason people want to discriminate against those who look different as if they had a choice and decided to be different.”

 “I never thought of it that way.”
 Dean looked right into Angel’s eyes with curiosity.

-“Talking about Martin Luther, it made me think of Martin Luther King.
-To me, he is equally as impressive as Martin Luther in Germany.
+“When I think of discrimination and religion, I think of Martin Luther King.
 He is a hero.
 He was a Baptist minister who fought for freedom for black people.
 I really respect that, you know?”
 Dean commented.